pwmcintyre/sdlc/slides.md

 Plan → Build → Test → Release → Monitor

-It's a continuous loop, not linear.
+*It's a continuous loop, and never this simple*

 ---